Rental Duration: Begins at time of pick up.

 Dimensions: 1" X 1" X 1"

-A very rare space piece of Aerospace history.
+This very rare space item period correct authentic piece of history.

 Lister: R-G & E-A

 1. Before renting an account must be set up either before or at checkout.

 2. Also proof of valid insurance must be presented at time of or before time of pick up.